AnkitPrakash687/YoutubeTrendings/README.md

 ## Big Data Questions

-1. For each channel, I will find average number of likes - Vamshi Krishna Nuka.
+1. For each channel, find average number of likes - Vamshi Krishna Nuka.
-2. For each channel i will find sum of  comments-Venkata Dasari 3.
+2. For each channel, find sum of  comments-Venkata Dasari
-4.
+3. For each channel, find total views-Mushafiq Fakki 4.

 ## Big Data Solutions